Noooste/azuretls-client/README.md

 #
 ### PreHook and CallBack

-You can use the `session.PreHook` method to modify all outgoing requests in the session before they are executed..
+You can use the `session.PreHook` method to modify all outgoing requests in the session before they are executed.
 You can also set a callback for the session using the `session.CallBack` method which will be called just after the response received.

 ```go